xovrlabs/xovr-packages/README.md

     $ ./xbps-src -a <target> -N pkg base-system

-Once the build has finished, you can specify the path to the local repository to `void-mklive`, i.e:
+Once the build has finished, you can specify the path to the local repository to `xovr-mklive`, i.e:

-    # cd void-mklive
+    # cd xovr-mklive
     # make
     # ./mklive.sh ... -r /path/to/hostdir/binpkgs